Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/get-started.md

 <img src={useBaseUrl('static/images/tutorials/dx1-tutorial/task-system1.png')} />

-After placing the ask, take another look at the dashboard – you should now see a machine, as well as a order:
+After placing the ask, take another look at the dashboard – you should now see a machine, as well as an order:

 **[REPLACE IMAGE BELOW]**